isovector/certainty-by-construction/src/book/Chapter6-Decidability.lagda.md

   map-dec to from (yes  p)   = yes  (to p) map-dec to from (no   ¬p)  = no   (λ q → ¬p (from q))
 ```

+which will come in handy in the future.

 ## Binary Trees {#sec:bintrees}